 For BPE, we learn the vocabulary separately for the source and target languages using the respective part of the training corpus.
 We segment the data into subwords during pre-processing and indicate word boundaries by a boundary marker (\) as shown in the example below.
-The boundary marker helps keep track of word boundaries, so
+The boundary marker helps keep track of word boundaries, so the word level representation can be reconstructed after decoding.

-ben Bengali kok Konkani pan Punjabi
+s ben Bengali kok Konkani pan Punjabi

 bul Bulgarian kor Korean swe Swedish

 dan Danish mac Macedonian urd Urdu

-hin Hindi mar Marathi tam Tamil
+İ hin Hindi mar Marathi tam Tamil

 ind Indonesian mal Malayalam tel Telugu

 jpn Japanese may Malay